 - Song of Song Titles: The lyrics of "Hidden Track" are composed entirely of song titles suggested to E by fans.

-- Title Drop: Averted with 'Electro-shock Blues'', although the album contains a track with the same name, it doesn't feature the title.
+- Title Drop: Averted with 'Electro-Shock Blues'', although the album features a title track, it doesn't feature the title.